 How can I tell if I am a Highly Sensitive Person (HSP)?

 Based on the research findings of Dr. Elaine Aron, there are four general categories of symptoms indicating that you have a highly sensitive nervous system, also known as, Sensory Processing Sensitivity (SPS).
 Highly Sensitive People (HSPs) have greater depth of processing; i.e. you feel and think more deeply than average, which means that you tend to reflect more before acting or speaking and find decision making difficult, but generally tend to make good ones.
 You also have a greater tendency for overarousal, which may mean that you show unusual nervousness or chronic stress, have difficulty with transitions and prefer to avoid highly stimulating situations.
-HSPs also tend to have greater emotional intensity, which means that both your positive or negative feelings can be stronger than average in all situations where emotions are appropriate and you are generally able to empathize more with others.
+HSPs also tend to have greater emotional intensity and emphatic response, which means that both your positive or negative feelings can be stronger than average in all situations where emotions are appropriate and you are generally able to empathize more with others.
 Although, how much of this you actually express can vary greatly.
-And finally, you also show signs of sensory sensitivity, which can mean that you are able to distinguish more subtleties with your senses and/or have lower threshold for noticing and/or low tolerance of high levels of sensory input.
+You also show signs of sensory sensitivity, which can mean that you are able to distinguish more subtleties with your senses and/or have lower threshold for noticing and/or low tolerance of high levels of sensory input.
 This means that you may be more sensitive to loud sounds, rough textures, strong smells or cold drafts than the average person.
 All this means that you have more responsiveness to your environment.
 You notice more from both your inner and outer environment and also are impacted more by them.
 It is hugely important to know that positive environments have more positive impact on you than most and you are impacted more negatively by negative environments too.
 So, it is key for you to learn what is the right environment for you and create more of that in your life!

-If you have some of these symptoms, you can take an online Self-Test to determine, if you are a Highly Sensitive Person.
+If you have some of these symptoms, you can take an online Self-Test that can help you to determine, if you are a Highly Sensitive Person.
 I also encourage you to check out the HSP Links on this website for more information or by the book: The Highly Sensitive Person: How to Survive and Thrive When the World Overwhelms You

 What difference does it make if I am a Highly Sensitive Person (HSP)?